Public Health - BS

 See the BS Public Health Program Guide and the GWSPH Undergraduate Handbook for more information and program policies.

-Pre-Medical Professionals
+Pre-Medical Professional

-BISC 1111 | Introduction to Biology: Cells & Molecules (4 credits)
+BISC 1111 | Introductory Biology: Cells & Molecules (4 credits)

-BISC 1112 | Introduction to Biology: The Biology of Organisms (4 credits)
+BISC 1112 | Introductory Biology: The Biology of Organisms (4 credits)

 CHEM 1111 | General Chemistry I (4 credits)